-The New Zealand Diploma of Enrolled Nursing is an 18 month full time programme, approved by Nursing Council of New Zealand, which prepares students to become an enrolled Nurse.
-The Diploma is a combination of theory (classroom-based sessions at the Porirua campus) and supported clinical experience (practical/hands-on work, which is completed in a variety of community and hospital settings).
+The New Zealand Diploma in Enrolled Nursing is an 18 month full time programme, approved by Nursing Council of New Zealand, which prepares students to become an enrolled nurse.
+The diploma is a combination of theory (classroom-based sessions at the Porirua campus) and supported clinical experience (practical/hands-on work, which is completed in a variety of community and hospital settings).

 Enrolled nurses assist registered nurses to deliver nursing care to individuals in community, residential and hospital settings.
 Enrolled nurses contribute to nursing assessment, care planning, implementation and evaluation, but the registered nurse remains responsible overall.

 The enrolled nurse performs delegated interventions from the nursing care plan to: